turtlelazy/cybersecurity_final/README.md

 12/29/2021
 * Ishraq Mahid (at home): search bar setup -> need to put in info and create challeneges for individual admin accounts

+1/2/2022
+* Grace Chen (at home): Successfully set up DigitalOcean machine for the challenge.
+Still need to configure it so that it doesn't allow remote root logins.
+Worked on the google slides for the presentation.

 ## Haikus:
 A graceful fish swims. <br>
 Oh so very fast it is! <br>